 Some venues and suppliers say they're not allowed to give discounts.
 An easy starting point is asking them to throw something in on top.
 Whether it's champagne, lighting or chair covers, if you need an add-on, try not to pay extra for it.

 If the price is already reduced – because it's short notice, winter or midweek - there's often more flexibility.
 The boundaries have already been flexed, so the psychological loss for your supplier is reduced.

 Remember to get the discounts in writing - especially as it's easy to get stung by 'annual price increases' between the time you book and your big day.

 While a hotel or country pub is in an obvious choice for a reception, don't disregard church halls, village halls or local sports clubs.

-Make sure you have a good plan for the catering and clear-up if you're worried they might feel imposed upon.
+Make sure you have a good plan for the catering and the clear-up afterwards if you're worried they might feel imposed upon.

 18Lay on a posh picnic